 Virtual colonoscopy had substantial momentum in 2004 and 2005 until the American College of Radiology Imaging Network announced they were undertaking trial 6664 (ACRIN 6664) to re-evaluate the procedure.
 Reimbursement was halted as a result of this.
 Although the results of the trial were highly favorable, it took several years before procedure numbers returned to their previous level.
 Whilst virtual colonoscopy has gained considerable credibility over the past several years, reimbursement issues still continue to limit the market.
 Full Medicare reimbursement was expected to be offered by 2013 but this has yet to come to fruition.
 Due to the large Medicare budget cuts that are expected to take place over the next several years, full reimbursement for virtual colonoscopy in the short term is unlikely to take place.

-For deeper analysis of the gastrointestinal endoscopic market, the U.S. Market Report Suite for Gastrointestinal Endoscopic Devices provides a comprehensive report on units sold, market values, average selling prices, procedure volumes and forecasts, as well as detailed competitive market shares and analysis of all major competitors.
+For a deeper analysis of the gastrointestinal endoscopic market, the U.S. Market Report Suite for Gastrointestinal Endoscopic Devices provides a comprehensive report on units sold, market values, average selling prices, procedure volumes, and forecasts, as well as detailed competitive market shares and analysis of all major competitors.